katersonnbert/gitnotes/git.md

 # Creating a github from local repository
-- create a github repository thats named exactly as the folder you want to add on github
+- create a github repository that's named exactly as the folder you want to add on github
 - move to folder containing files
 - initialize git